Health and Human Development Unit 4: Health and Human Development in a Global Context

 Health and the Sustainable Development Goals

-• Students look at the rationale, objectives and interdependencies of the UN’s SDGs, focussing on their promotion of health and wellbeing and human development.
+- Students look at the importance of the UN’s SDGs, focussing on their promotion of health and human development.

-• Students investigate the priorities and work of the WHO and evaluate Australia’s aid program and the role of non-government organisations, selecting one aid program for detailed research and analysis.
+- Students investigate the work of the WHO and evaluate Australia’s aid program and the role of non-government organisations.

 Assessment